 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 5D Mark IV has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Canon 5D Mark IV and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 5D Mark IV, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 5D Mark IV does not have a selfie-screen.

 The Canon 5D Mark IV and the Olympus E-PL8 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.